-- High school diploma or a recognized equivalent such as the GED. - Applicants will be required to sign an "Attestation Regarding High School Graduation or Equivalency" indicating they meet the School's requirements for admission unless they submit proof of high school graduation or a recognized equivalency certificate (GED) to the School by providing the School with the diploma, transcript confirming graduation, GED certificate or other equivalent documentation. - High school seniors who are accepted on a conditional basis must sign an "Attestation Regarding High School Graduation or Equivalency" following graduation and prior to starting classes. - If documents required for enrollment are not available at the time of application, applicants may be accepted for a limited period to allow time for receipt of all required documentation. - Applicants are informed of their acceptance or denial of admissions within five (5) days after all required information is received and the applicants' qualifications are reviewed.
-Denied applicants may resubmit their applications and documentation to the school. - · Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
-Students are responsible for meeting the requirements of the catalog in effect at the time of enrollment. - Re-entry students are subject to all program requirements, policies, and procedures as stated in the school catalog at the time of re-entry.
+- High school diploma or a recognized equivalent such as the GED.
+Applicants will be required to sign an "Attestation Regarding High School Graduation or Equivalency" indicating they meet the School's requirements for admission. - High school seniors who are accepted on a conditional basis must sign an "Attestation Regarding High School Graduation or Equivalency" following graduation and prior to starting classes. - Applicants are informed of their acceptance status shortly after all required information is received and the applicants' qualifications are reviewed. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
+Students are responsible for meeting the requirements of the catalog in effect at the time of enrollment. - Re-entry students are subject to all program requirements, policies, and procedures as stated in the school catalog in effect at the time of re-entry.
 All re-entering students must sign a new enrollment agreement.